NaomiGonz/AICoffee-Machine/README_SOFTWARE.md

 3. **Set Up GPT-4 API Access**:
    - Sign up for **OpenAI GPT-4 API** access and obtain your API key from [OpenAI](https://www.openai.com/).
-   - Set up environment variables for secure access to the API:
+   - Set up environment variables in the backend folder for secure access to the API:
      ```bash
      export OPENAI_API_KEY="your-api-key-here"
      ```